-Mouse control is a multifaceted precaution that can't be overlooked due to the many dangers that mice pose.
-If you suspect that your home has mice or are concerned about whether it's properly protected, contact pest management specialists such as Abell Pest Control, who can check your property and give you advice on optimal pest control.
+Mouse control is a multifaceted precaution that should not be overlooked, due to the many dangers’ mice pose.
+If you suspect that your home has a mouse infestation or are concerned that it is not protected, contact pest management specialists such as Abell Pest Control, who can check your property and provide advice on optimal pest control.

 You probably already know that most people are repulsed by the simple sight of cockroaches.
 If you are personally dealing with a cockroach infestation, the feelings of disgust are probably even more intense.
 Unfortunately, the cold winter weather tends to be one of the reasons this pest ends up in your home in the first place, according to Any Pest.
 While you may know that you don't want to share your home with cockroaches this winter, there are a number of interesting facts about this pest that you've probably never heard.